Sheryl Lee Ralph: 1990–2020: Film roles and Moesha

+2021–present: Abbott Elementary

-From January 10 to April 11, 2019 Ralph appeared as one of the main characters, Rose, in the television series Fam which ran for one season and was canceled in May 2019.
-In 2022, Ralph joined the new hit sitcom Abbott Elementary, portraying a 30-year veteran elementary school teacher.
-For her role, Ralph won the Primetime Emmy Award for Outstanding Supporting Actress in a Comedy Series, becoming the second Black actress to win in the category after Jackée Harry, who won in 1987 for 227., and the Critics' Choice Television Award for Best Supporting Actress in a Comedy Series in 2023.
-In October 2022, Ralph became the recipient of the Order of Jamaica.
+In 2021, Ralph joined the sitcom Abbott Elementary, portraying veteran elementary school teacher Barbara Howard.
+For her role, Ralph won the Primetime Emmy Award for Outstanding Supporting Actress in a Comedy Series in 2022, becoming the second Black actress to win in the category after Jackée Harry, who won in 1987 for 227, and the Critics' Choice Television Award for Best Supporting Actress in a Comedy Series in 2023.
+In October 2022, Ralph was presented with the Order of Jamaica by the governor-general for her contribution to the national film industry.

 In 2023, Ralph performed "Lift Every Voice and Sing", also known as the Black national anthem, at the Super Bowl LVII pre-show.
+Later in 2023, Ralph became the first celebrity and the first Black person to play Mrs. Claus in the Macy's Thanksgiving Day Parade’s history.

+In 2024, Ralph sang for President Joe Biden at a large fundraiser to raise money for his reelection.
+Earlier, she had joined Vice President Kamala Harris for an abortion-related campaign event in Pennsylvania.

+Ralph was celebrated at the 2024 Variety Faith and Spirituality in Entertainment Honors for her portrayal of Christian teacher Barbara Howard on “Abbott Elementary."

 Personal life

-Ralph was married to French businessman Eric Maurice from 1990 to 2001, and they have two children, a son born in 1991 and daughter in 1994.
+Ralph was married to French businessman Eric Maurice from 1990 to 2001, and they have two children, a son born in 1992 and a daughter in 1995.
 She has been married to Pennsylvania State Senator Vincent Hughes since July 30, 2005.

 In July 2004, Ralph was inducted as an honorary member of Delta Sigma Theta sorority at the 47th National Convention in Las Vegas, Nevada.

 In May 2008, Ralph was awarded an honorary doctorate of humane letters from Tougaloo College after giving the commencement address.

+In 2023, Ralph was named the commencement speaker for Rutgers University, her alma mater.
+It was also announced that she would receive an honorary Doctorate of Fine Arts degree at the ceremony.

+In December 2024, Ralph was honored as the Person of the Year in the Jamaicans.com Best of Jamaica 2024 Awards.
+This prestigious recognition celebrated her extraordinary contributions to representing Jamaican culture and excellence globally.

+In December 2024, Ralph was named the 2024 Advocate of the Year by The Advocate, recognizing her impactful work in advocacy and representation of marginalized communities.
+On April 16, 2025, Ralph was honored with a star on Hollywood’s Walk of Fame.